 - It may also be called lock w/ actuator motor assembly.

-- Open the trunk, remove the plastic trim on the inside of the trunk.
+- Open the trunk and remove the plastic trim on the inside of the trunk.
 Using a wedge trim tool, carefully pry down to pop it off.
-The trim is held in by plastic retainers around the perimeter of it, pull each part of the trim until the retainers pop out of the trunk.
+The trim is held in by plastic retainers around the perimeter of it.
+Pull each trim part until the retainers pop out of the trunk.
 Set the trim piece aside.

-- After the trim is removed, a hole is exposed in the trunk's sheet metal to get to the trunk latch.
-The trunk latch has an electrical connector going into it that needs to be unplugged.
-Find the connector and push down on the tab of the connector and pull apart to release the connector from one another.
+- After removing the trim, a hole is exposed in the trunk’s sheet metal to get to the trunk latch.
+The trunk latch has an electrical connector that needs to be unplugged.
+Find the connector, push down on the connector tab, and pull apart to release the connector from one another.

 - Next, remove the three bolts holding the trunk latch in.
 Then, the trunk latch can be removed through the hole in the sheet metal.